Stephanie Kemplin Of Maineville, Ohio, Is Al Franken Accuser No. 5

 Senator Al Franken has a new accuser, a 41-year-old woman named Stephanie Kemplin.
 Hailing from Maineville, Ohio, Kemplin has become woman No. 5 to allege that Franken groped her inappropriately, although not all of the five women who have accused Franken of inappropriate behavior have gone public.
-As reported by the Inquisitr, Leeann Tweeden was the first person to make her accusations against Franken public when she penned a viral essay, titled: “Senator Al Franken Kissed and Groped Me Without My Consent, And There’s Nothing Funny About It.”
-Franken then received backlash for his initial apology and got support from Arianna Huffington when photos of Al and Arianna surfaced.
+As reported by the Inquisitr, Leeann Tweeden was the first person to make her accusations against Franken public when she penned a viral essay, titled “Senator Al Franken Kissed and Groped Me Without My Consent, And There’s Nothing Funny About It.”
+Franken then received a backlash for his initial apology and got support from Arianna Huffington when photos of Al and Arianna surfaced.

 However, Kemplin is alleging that the things Franken did to her during a USO tour were not okay.
 Stephanie is an Army veteran who is claiming that Franken touched her breast in December 2003.
 According to CNN, Stephanie said that the interaction with Franken occurred when she was deployed in Kuwait.
 Al and Stephanie were taking a photo when the Minnesota Democrat allegedly placed his hand on her breast.
-Kemplin claimed that she met Franken whilst in the Middle East at the time of the Iraq War.
+Kemplin claimed that she met Franken while in the Middle East at the time of the Iraq War.

 Franken was entertaining troops from the U.S. during the USO tour.
-Stephanie said she got in line to grab a photo with the Saturday Night Live comedian, but wasn’t prepared for what she said happened next, with Kemplin claiming that Franken cupped her breast.
+Stephanie said she got in line to grab a photo with the Saturday Night Live comedian but wasn’t prepared for what she said happened next, with Kemplin claiming that Franken cupped her breast.

 CNN: Stephanie Kemplin, 41, of Maineville, Ohio, is the fifth woman in two weeks to accuse Franken of inappropriate touching, and the second person to allege that such behavior took place while Franken was on a USO tour. https://t.co/pvic77bCfA